Saved by Juno

 I'll confess I was hoping for something else, something a little more tantalizing, something a little more, well, science fiction.
 What happened, in the end, is what always seems to happen with astronomy.
 When the lid is lifted off the plate, and the mystery revealed, it's just another steaming pile of vegetables.
 Yeah, I know those carrots and broccoli, like good science, are what's good for us.
 But dammit, can't there be something mind-blowing now and then, something that makes us all gaze in wonder at the night sky and proclaim, "Whoa!"?
 Dust just leaves me dry.
 From here on out, the research will be to discover just what kind of dust we're looking at and where it comes from.
 That's nice, but where are the Vulcans?

-Anyway, that was my initial reaction, and after calming myself down with a nice cold glass of soy milk, I had to admit that my reaction was unjust.
+Still, upon further reflection, this reaction was unjust.
 After all, I've spent the last two and half years hoping against hope that a more in-depth look at this star would reveal something more than dust while at the same time pretending that all I cared about was finding a perfectly natural explanation.

 That's my fault, though, since as a member of the general public (read: science stupid) I want my science to be a little more Star Trek and a lot less C-Span.
 After that initial feeling of letdown, after digesting that bland metaphorical plate of steamed vegetables and telling myself how good it was for me, Juno came to my rescue.